Augmented data and neural networks for robust epidemic forecasting: application to COVID-19 in Italy: Numerical experiments

 \subsection{Physics informed neural network.}

-We start by defining two Feed-Forward network architectures to approximate the solutions of the social SIAR model and the age-structured social SIAR model by means of PINNs.
-Both networks are trained on real and synthetic data.
+We start by defining two Feed-Forward network architectures with width 32 and 3 hidden layers, using \texttt{tanh} as activation function.
+The networks are designed to approximate the solutions of the social SIAR model and the age-structured social SIAR model by means of PINNs.
+Both networks are trained on real and synthetic data, assuming in the loss function \eqref{eq:loss}, $\omega_d=\omega_p=1$ to account both for the data and the underline physics.
 For real data, in the case of the non-age structured model, the trained network takes the time $t$ as input and it produces as output the corresponding value $f_i(t)$ for any compartment $i\in\{S,I,A,R\}$ at time $t$, for any $t$ corresponding to real data.
 In the case of synthetic data, the input consists of both the time $t$ and the uncertainty variable $z$, and the output is the value $f_i(t,z)$ for each compartment $i\in\{S,I,A,R\}$, for any $t$ corresponding to synthetic data.
 In the age-structured setting, the network input is the triplet $(x,t,z)$ and the output is $f_i(x,t,z)$, where $x\in \mathcal{A}$, with $\mathcal{A}$ denoting the different age classes.
 The networks are trained for 50000 epochs using the Adam optimizer with a learning rate $10^{-2}$.
 Following the procedure described previously, we ensure that both the data and the physics of the system are learned by the network.

 In Figure \ref{fig:PINN_noAges} the comparison between the PINN solutions and the available data in the case of the social SIAR model \eqref{eq:social_SIAR} is reported.
 On the left, the image shows the part relative to the training set while on the right the image refers to the test set.
 We clearly see that the network trained on real data achieves a better fit on the training set, whereas the network trained on synthetic data produces a more accurate solution on the test set and thus it is able to better forecast the time evolution of the epidemic.